 Real believes it can revolutionize the way home buying is done, making it simpler and easier for consumers by making the experience more relaxed, efficient, and enjoyable.
-Embarking on this transformative mission will deliver value to shareholders by better monetizing ancillary services with historically high margins while seeking to create a technology-enhanced gamechanging experience for consumers.
+Embarking on this transformative mission will deliver value to shareholders by better monetizing ancillary services with historically high margins while seeking to create a technology-enhanced game-changing experience for consumers.
 We are also focused on developing an ecosystem of financial products for real estate agents, creating additional avenues to monetize the significant gross market value transacted on our platform.
 These offerings will include mobile and e-wallet solutions, debit and credit card services, and ultimately a suite of wealth management tools.
 These innovations are designed to empower agents in building generational wealth, all under the Real umbrella.
-As part of this strategy of continually providing new benefits to agents and new revenue channels for the Company, we are developing a financial technology program called Real Wallet, which is a platform that will centralize an agent's access to certain Real branded financial products, such as Real branded credit offerings.
+As part of this strategy of continually providing new benefits to agents and new revenue channels for the Company, we are developing a financial products, such as Real branded credit offerings.
 Initial testing of these products is expected to take place in the first half of 2024